Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/data_structures/Addons.md

 # Addons

-Addons are ability-like, but only exist as a part of another ability, trait, etc. These include (but are not limited to) interrupts provided by abilities, aether infusions, and actions granted by traits.
+Addons are model-like, but only exist as a part of another model, trait, etc. These include (but are not limited to) interrupts provided by models, aether infusions, and actions granted by traits.

 ## Structure